ideos/gloe/docs/source/getting-started/main-concepts.md

 (type A) -> [Transformer 1 and 2] -> (type C)
 ```

 This means that every time we talk about a flow, we are also referring to a transformer!
-A flow represents a transformer that merge the
-operations of its last node with the operations of the previous
-transformer, recursively.
+Flow is the **concept**, and transformers are its implementation.

 **Flow is a transformer** (intermediate types were omitted for simplicity):
 ```